Polymer/polymer/CONTRIBUTING.md

 # Contributing

-Want to contribute to the polymer?
+Want to contribute to polymer?
 Great!

 We are more than happy to accept external contributions to the project in the form of [feedback](https://groups.google.com/forum/?fromgroups=#!forum/polymer-dev), [bug reports](/polymer-project/polymer/issues), and pull requests.